-Analysis | 3 takeaways from Day One of Trump’s second impeachment trial
+Analysis | 4 takeaways from Day One of Trump’s second impeachment trial

 1. Democrats’ reliance on emotion

-Democrats have decided to move things along on a fast track, including likely not calling any witnesses.
-The best evidence, they maintain, is that which has already been established — on video and otherwise — showing what transpired before and during the Jan.
+Democrats have decided to move things on a fast track, including likely not calling any witnesses.
+The best evidence, they maintain, is what has already been established — on video and otherwise — showing what happened before and during the Jan.
 6 storming of the Capitol.

 Their early argument was heavy on that.
-To begin the debate over the proceedings, lead impeachment manager Rep. Jamie Raskin (D-Md.) played a well-produced 13-minute video recapping the ugly scenes of Jan.
+To begin the debate over the proceedings, lead impeachment manager Rep. Jamie Raskin (D-Md.) played a well-produced, 13-minute video recapping the ugly scenes of Jan.
 6. The video, which cable news and broadcast networks played in full, featured violent conduct and rhetoric, extensive vulgarity and even video of a Capitol rioter, Ashli Babbitt, being shot to death.

 Raskin later closed by recounting his own experience during the Capitol siege, citing “a sound I will never forget: the sound of pounding on the door like a battering ram, the most haunting sound I ever heard.”
 He mentioned the deaths and many injuries that occurred that day, and officers who took their own lives in the days afterward.
 He cited an officer who was “tortured” with an American flagpole.
 Raskin, who buried his son around the time of the Capitol siege, broke up repeatedly while recounting these things.